newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

     :depth: 2

-Starting from the version 2.10, Newfies-Dialer has been enhanced with an appointment module.
-At first Newfies-Dialer was designed to provide a powerful voice broadcasting and it efficiently outbound thousands and millions of calls via gateway to different audience.
-One of the major limitation of the voice broadcasting, it's impossible/hard to target a call to a specific contact at a *programmed time*.
-This is where the appointment module fill up the gap and allow to build outbound calls application depending on time-stamp.
+From version 2.10, Newfies-Dialer includes an appointments module supporting appointment reminders.
+Newfies-Dialer was originally designed to provide powerful voice broadcasting, making thousands or even millions of calls via gateways to different audiences.
+One of the major limitations of voice broadcasting was that it is difficult, or even impossible to target a call to a specific contact at a *programmed or preset time*.
+The appointments module addresses this limitation allowing calls to be sent at a preset time.

 .. image:: ../_static/images/appointment_module_screenshot.png